Gentium: History

-The original release of Gentium defined roughly 1,500 glyphs covering almost all of the range of Latin characters used worldwide, as well as monotonic and polytonic Greek, designed to flow in harmony with the Latin.
+The original release of Gentium had roman and italic typefaces.
+It included 1,700 glyphs, with 1,500 characters covering most of the Latin range defined by Unicode at the time, as well as monotonic and polytonic Greek, which were designed to flow in harmony with the Latin.
+The roman typeface included basic Cyrillic.

 GentiumAlt

 Early releases of Gentium came with a variant called GentiumAlt ("Gentium Alternative"), which contained flatter diacritics intended to improve the appearance of stacked diacritics, which might otherwise overstrike adjacent lines of text, as well as a glyph variant of the Greek circumflex that resembled an inverted breve.
-These features are now handled as stylistic variants within the main font.
+These features are now handled as stylistic variants within the main Gentium font.

 Gentium Basic

-In November 2007, the Gentium Basic and Gentium Book Basic fonts were released, containing Gentium fonts in four faces: regular, italic, bold, and bold italic.
-Gentium Basic has the same weight as the previous Gentium fonts, while Gentium Book Basic is set at a slightly heavier weight for use in publishing books at small point sizes, or under certain printing conditions.
-While these fonts contain bold and bold italic variants, they do not contain the full range of glyphs, especially most Greek letters.
+In November 2007, the Gentium Basic and Gentium Book Basic fonts were released, expanding Gentium fonts to four faces: regular, italic, bold, and bold italic.
+Gentium Basic had the same weight as the main Gentium fonts, while Gentium Book Basic was set at a slightly heavier weight for publishing.
+While these fonts added bold and bold italic typefaces, they did not contain the full range of Gentium characters, especially in the Greek and phonetic-symbol ranges.

 Gentium Plus

-An updated version of the roman and italic fonts called Gentium Plus, which includes the full extended Latin, IPA, Greek, and Cyrillic coverage, was released in November 2010.
-Gentium Plus variants containing an additional 3,800 glyphs, including Cyrillic and additional coverage of the IPA, were added in 2010 in a release called Gentium Plus.
-Released shortly afterward was a variant called "Gentium Plus Compact", which has compact spacing for aesthetic reasons.
-Both Gentium Plus and Gentium Plus Compact include regular and italic variants of over 5500 glyphs.
+An updated version of the roman and italic fonts called Gentium Plus, which added 3,800 glyphs to support the full ranges of Latin, IPA, Greek, and Cyrillic defined by Unicode at the time, was released in November 2010.
+Released shortly afterward was a variant called "Gentium Plus Compact", which had compact spacing for aesthetic reasons when the wide spacing of basic Gentium was not needed for stacked diacritics.
+They had over 5500 glyphs, but did not come in bold typefaces.

-After the initial release of the Gentium Plus fonts, the focus of the project shifted to completing bold and bold italic weights of the Gentium Plus family, as well as the creation of the Gentium Book Plus family with a slightly heavier weight that was useful at large type sizes.
+After the initial release of the Gentium Plus fonts, the focus of the project shifted to completing bold and bold italic weights of the Gentium Plus family, as well as the creation of the Gentium Book Plus family with a slightly heavier weight.